2013 Tasmanian bushfires: January 2013

 During 3 and 4 January 2013, most of the southern and eastern portion of the Australian continent experienced a heat wave (nicknamed the Angry Summer) which caused a number of fires to spread across the country.
 The most devastating of these happened in Tasmania, where several large bushfires burnt out of control.
 The fires were intensified by the heatwave, with Hobart, at 4:05 pm on 4 January, experiencing 41.8 C: the city's highest temperature since records began in 1882.

-Communities affected by the fires included Bicheno, Boomer Bay, Connelly’s Marsh, Copping, Dunalley, Eaglehawk Neck, Forcett, Murdunna, Primrose Sands, Sommers Bay, Susan Bay, and Taranna.
+Communities affected by the fires included Bicheno, Boomer Bay, Connellys Marsh, Copping, Dunalley, Eaglehawk Neck, Forcett, Murdunna, Primrose Sands, Sommers Bay, Susan Bay, and Taranna.
 By 5 January, up to 40 fires were burning across Tasmania and at least one hundred properties were destroyed.
 More than 20000 ha of bushland were burnt out and some of the buildings lost included sixty-five in Dunalley (including the police station, primary school and bakery), fifteen in nearby Boomer Bay, twelve in Bicheno, and fourteen in Sommers Bay.

 Communities on the Tasman and Forestier peninsulas in south-east Tasmania were forced to flee fires coming down from the north, engulfing the only road out of the area and destroying much of Dunalley.
 A seaborne rescue operation described as "huge" was launched for the thousands of people sheltering on beaches, in boats, and at the Port Arthur historic site.
 More than 2,000 people were ferried to safety by police, commercial vessel operators and private volunteers, and another 2,000 took refuge at a community centre at Nubeena.

 A large fire on the Giblin River in January 2013 was not attended to and burnt much of the Southwest National Park.